rails/actionform/GUIDE.md

 Callbacks
 ---------

-Active Job provides hooks during the lifecycle of a job.
-Callbacks allow you to trigger logic during the lifecycle of a job.
+Active Form provides `after_save` callback.
+Callbacks allow you to trigger logic during the lifecycle of a form.

-### Available callbacks

-* `after_save`

 ### Usage